 Search of Students and their Personal Property

-A search may be done of a student or of his/her personal property if a school administrator considers that there is reasonable cause based on school rules dealing with theft, weapons, drugs, other illegal substances and/or activities.
-Searches should be carried out in the presence of a second adult in a setting, which protects the privacy of the student to the greatest degree possible.
+An administrator may search a student, of his/her personal property and belongings, and/or of his/her school-issued locker, if a school administrator considers that there is reasonable cause based on school rules dealing with theft, weapons, drugs, other illegal substances and/or activities.
+Families are hereby on notice that students have no expectation of privacy.
+Searches shall be conducted by at least one school administrator, and whenever possible, should be carried out in the presence of a second adult in a setting which protects the privacy of the student to the greatest degree possible.
 Searches should be only as complete as reasonable to find the specific materials under suspicion.
-Student property may be confiscated and need not be returned where its use violates school regulations.
-Searches made at the discretion of the school administrators do not require prior notification of parents.
-However, searches done at the request of law enforcement officials require prior notification of parents, whenever possible.
-Such searches should be performed by the law enforcement official with a school administrator present.
+Student property may be confiscated and need not be returned where its possession or use violates school regulations.
+Searches made pursuant to this section do not require prior notification of parents.
+Searches can include students’ outer clothing, handbags, backpacks, sports bags, lockers, notebooks and other forms of school work, desks, and automobiles when the automobiles are parked on school grounds or in the parking lot of a facility where a school event is taking place.
+Searches are justified whenever there are reasonable grounds to suspect that a search will uncover evidence that the student has violated a school rule or a state or federal law.

 School Property – Loss, Theft, or Vandalism